jwbear/Dashing_Turtle_Preprocess/README.md

 # - single.fastq created by Alignment
 # - alignment files from Alignment
 # - library.fasta/ library.fa of reference sequences
-# INPUT: Path to Directory of Fast 5 files, Path to Directory of Alignment files (output by Alignment)
+# INPUT: Path to Directory of Fast5 files, Path to Directory of Alignment files (output by Alignment)
 # returns: tab delimited text file of signal events
 ###########################################################
 fast5_path = ""